0w3nM/portfolio4_restaurant/README.md

  ![Title](media/images/pp4_title_unhighlighted.png)

+ -  The top image shows the link, when the user hasnt hovered over it.

  ![Title](media/images/pp4_title_highlighted.png)

+ - The bottom image shows the link when the user hovers over it and it changes colour.

  ### Welcome Message:
  - A welcome message is shown to the users that tells the users what information is.